If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 - You WILL appreciate your advance planning when you are walking on to a ride that others are waiting TWO HOURS for!
 It makes your visit so much more enjoyable.

-- You can make changes to your FastPasses on the go with the My Disney Experience mobile app or at kiosks in the park.
+- It’s possible to make changes to your FastPasses on the go with the My Disney Experience mobile app or at kiosks in the park.
 I often make changes to my FastPasses on the same day while I’m in the park.

 Next, I’ll give you all of the details on selecting and using Fast Pass at Walt Disney World.